tanisecarvalho/horns-on-fire/README.md

 ### Imagery

 The logo and background were created using [Canva](https://www.canva.com/).
 The horns was chosen to be the logo as it is a caracteristic symbol for rock n' roll fans.
 And from using the symbol is that the name of the quiz came to life.
-The fire on the name is because it is common to say of a concert that the band was on fire.
+The fire on the name is because it is common to say about a concert that the band was on fire.

 * Logo